 The work test exemption

-Since 1 July 2019, additional contribution eligibility criteria now allows someone who has not been gainfully employed, either on a full-time or a part-time basis during the financial year to still make a voluntary super contribution where all of the following requirements are satisfied6:
+There are additional contribution eligibility criteria that allows someone who has not been gainfully employed, either on a full-time or a part-time basis during the financial year to still make a personal deductible contribution where all of the following requirements are satisfied6.

 - The individual met the work test in the financial year immediately prior to the year of the contribution, and